emaori/runner/README.md

 By default it takes a file named `runner.json` placed in the same folder of the script.
 If you want to use a different `.json` file:

 `python runner.py alternativeRunner.json`

+You can also configure your system to execute `runner.py` at the system start-up: that's actually the idea behind `runner.py`! :blush: